 Increases for ordinary rates are determined at a maximum amount by IPART.
 This increase is described as a rate peg and is determined by reference to the annual movement in the local government cost index.

-The rate peg for 2022-2023 is set at 0.7 per cent, however it has been assumed that Council's ASV application will be approved and a two per cent rate peg will apply in 2022/2023 and future years.
+The rate peg for 2025-2026 is set at 5.3 per cent.